daolanfler/zero2prod/README.md

 - `#[from]` automatically derives an implementation of **From** for the type it has been applied to into the top-level error type (e.g. `impl From<StoreTokenError> for SubscribeError {/* */}`).
-The field annotated with `#[from]` is also used as error source, saving us from having to use two annotations on the save field.
+The field annotated with `#[from]` is also used as error source, saving us from having to use two annotations on the same field.

 We do not want to expose the implementation details of the fallible routines that get mapped to `Unexpected Error` by `subscribe` - it must be **opaque**.